 Jamieson's spending meant she was made a "Crown casino VIP Slots member".
 The claim said that Jamieson "must have appeared to Crown to be a person of ordinary circumstances and means" and the casino operator "failed to make any inquiry into Jamieson's employment or financial situation".
 Victoria's Gambling Regulation Act 2003 says: "If money is stolen or embezzled and paid to a person as or on account of a wager or bet, the person from whom it was stolen or embezzled may recover it, or a sum not exceeding its amount, in a court of competent jurisdiction from the person to whom it was paid".

 Casinos are not the police and should not be forced to play that role.
 If somebody shows up to gamble at a legal gambling premises, where they get the funds to do so is not the concern of the gambling premises.
 The Victorian law on the proceeds of a theft or embezzlement being used to gamble is extremely unfair.
-An embezzlement or theft is the business of the entity who stole the funds and the entity whose funds were stolen.
+An embezzlement or theft is the business of the thief who stole the funds and the entity whose funds were stolen.
 It's nothing to do with a third party who receives some of those funds in any form of payment, whether it be as a gambling debt or the price of a car or indeed anything.

-This is yet another example where the law tries to make somebody responsible for the acts of others., Crown Casino had nothing to do with the embezzlement of money by Jamieson and this idiotic lawsuit by Bendigo and Adelaide Bank should have never been allowed to proceed at all.
+This is yet another example where the law tries to make somebody responsible for the acts of others.
+Crown Casino had nothing to do with the embezzlement of money by Jamieson and this idiotic lawsuit by Bendigo and Adelaide Bank should have never been allowed to proceed at all.

-The victim of a brutal 2009 chimpanzee attack has told a US legislative committee that state regulators knew that Travis the chimp was dangerous but failed to protect her from him.
-Charla Nash, whose face and hands were ripped off by the animal, made her case before the General Assembly’s judiciary committee at a public hearing on whether she has the right to sue the state of Connecticut for $US150 million ($A166.27 million).
+The victim of a brutal 2009 chimpanzee attack told a US legislative committee that state regulators knew that Travis the chimp was dangerous but failed to protect her from him.
+Charla Nash, whose face and hands were ripped off by the animal, made her case before the General Assembly’s judiciary committee at a public hearing on whether she had the right to sue the state of Connecticut for $US150 million ($A166.27 million).

-She is seeking damages from the state Department of Energy and Environmental Protection, claiming the agency failed in its regulatory duty to protect the public from dangerous animals.
+She was seeking damages from the state Department of Energy and Environmental Protection, claiming that the agency failed in its regulatory duty to protect the public from dangerous animals.
 State Claims Commissioner J Paul Vance Jr dismissed Nash’s multimillion-dollar claim in 2013, but the General Assembly has the power to pass legislation that would reverse Vance’s decision.

 Permanently blind and disfigured from the mauling, Nash was led into the hearing by her daughter, 22-year-old Briana Nash.
 "I'm hoping I can have a lawsuit that will allow me the means to pay my medical bills and allow me the chance to live a comfortable life," said Nash, speaking slowly during her testimony.
 "Just as importantly, I want to make sure that what happens to myself never happens to anyone else again."

 Attorney General George Jepsen urged lawmakers to dismiss the claim.
-The office’s lawyers argue that the state has a duty to protect the general public in regulatory matters but not any specific individual who might be injured by a person who is not complying with state regulations.
+The office’s lawyers argued that the state has a duty to protect the general public in regulatory matters but not any specific individual who might be injured by a person who is not complying with state regulations.
 Jepsen said that granting Nash the right to sue the state would open the floodgates to future regulatory claims and set dangerous precedent that would subject taxpayers to costly litigation.

 Nash's lawyer Charles Willinger slammed Jepsen's floodgate argument.
-He said the facts of Nash's case were so horrendously unique that it could never be used to establish precedent.
+He said that the facts of Nash's case were so horrendously unique that it could never be used to establish precedent.
 Willinger cited a memo from a department biologist three months before the attack that described Travis as an accident waiting to happen.
 The October 2008 memo was authored by Elaine Hinsch, who warned other officials at the environmental agency that Travis had grown too powerful and dangerous to remain with his owner, Sandra Herold of Stamford, who was Nash's friend and employer.

 Quite rightly, State Claims Commissioner J Paul Vance Jr dismissed Nash’s multimillion-dollar claim in 2013 and this attempt by Nash to hold the state of Connecticut liable for something it did not do should be thrown out.
-It's a very sad case, but when lawsuits should always be aimed at the entities who are responsible for the damages.
+It's a very sad case, but lawsuits should always be aimed at the entities who are responsible for the damages.

 A self-proclaimed online dating rube from New York slapped online dating site OkCupid with a lawsuit after a man he met on the singles site swindled him out of more than $70,000.
 Hopeless romantic Michael Picciano blamed OkCupid and its parent company, IAC, for failing to conduct even minimal screening of its subscribers and therefore deceptively creating the impression that their dating service was safe, when in fact it was a trap for the unwary, he claimed in his Manhattan civil suit.